 Hi visitor, I’m Sara Swenson!
 I work as an Assistant Professor in the Department of Religion at Dartmouth College.
-She teaches courses on religions of Southeast Asia and comparative religion.
-Her current research explores how grassroots charity volunteers in Vietnam adapt Buddhist worldviews and practices to navigate ethical struggles amid rapid urbanization.
+The courses I teach survey religions of Southeast Asia and comparative religion.
+My current research explores how grassroots charity volunteers in Vietnam adapt Buddhist worldviews and practices to navigate ethical struggles amid rapid urbanization.

-Her work has been funded through the Charlotte W. Newcombe Doctoral Dissertation Fellowship; Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA); and The Robert H. N. Ho Family Foundation Dissertation Fellowship in Buddhist Studies, awarded through the American Council of Learned Societies.
+My work has been funded through the Charlotte W. Newcombe Doctoral Dissertation Fellowship; Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA); and The Robert H. N. Ho Family Foundation Dissertation Fellowship in Buddhist Studies, awarded through the American Council of Learned Societies.
 My research has also benefitted from generous grants provided by Dartmouth’s Leslie Center for the Humanities and the American Academy of Religion (AAR).

-Beyond teaching and research, Swenson enjoys running, creative writing, all forms of science fiction, and exploring the outdoors with her dog.
+In addition teaching and research, I enjoy running, creative writing, geeking out over science fiction, and exploring the outdoors with my dog.